cupcakedev/SmartShoppingMobileSwift/README.md

 4. Interact with the `SmartShopping` engine

-The instance of the SmartShopping class contains the `engine` field, which is an instance of the `SmartShoppingEngine` class.
+The instance of the SmartShopping class contains the `engine` field, which is an instance of the `Engine` class.
 The engine object provides the following methods for manipulating the SDK engine:

 1. Inspect the checkout page: To analyze the checkout page and collect information about the products, shipping details, and discounts, you can call the inspect method on the engine instance.